Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 (i != 0) && (j / i > 0)
 ```

 To find the value of this expression, we must first evaluate `(i != 0)`.
 If `i` isn't equal to 0, then we'll need to evaluate `(j / i > 0)` to determine whether the entire expression is true or false.
 However, if `i` is equal to 0, then the entire expression must be false, so there's no need to evaluate `(j / i > 0)`.
-The advantage of short circuit evaluation is apparent—without it, evaluating the expression would have caused a division by zero.
+The advantage of short circuit evaluation is apparent --- without it, evaluating the expression would have caused a division by zero.

 <!-- START: div -->
 <div class="infoBox">